 A population estimate of 1,750,000 in 2009.
 An estimate of 1.8 million in 2003.

 Chronic Wasting Disease was first identified in 2008 in a fenced, northern Kent County breeding facility; first detected in the wild herd in 2015.
 Testing confirmed eight cases through 2016.
 The 10th wild deer infected was confirmed in 2017, 31 in total for the year.
 As of January 2018, a total of 60 confirmed.
 For the 2019 season there were 65 CWD positives confirmed.
 Six deer farms confirmed by 2021.
 For the 2021 hunting season, 25 deer tested positive out of a sample of just over 7,200 deer.
 In 2022.
-In 2023.
+By 2023 CWD had been found in 13 of 83 counties.

 Eastern Equine Encephalitis (EEE) first discovered in a fawn in Hillsdale county, 2017.